fravelhm/ENG3695Proj2/README.md

 - 184-190 Horsepower

 ## Description
-This document will help you use your 2018 Honda CR-V efficiently and help you discover any features you wish to, learn what a feature is, and/or show you a feature you never knew it had.
+This document will help you use your 2018 Honda CR-V efficiently and help you discover any features you wish to, learn what a feature is, and/or show you a feature you never knew it had.\
+<div style="text-align: right"> your-text-here </div>
 ## Installation
 1. Buy or own a 2018 Honda CR-V.
 2. Have a valid drivers liscense for the car.